 Use a carousel or slideshow in your header or another prominent position on your site when you want to draw attention to a particular group of content, such as featured posts.

-Here are five examples of image carousels and image slideshows used on websites.
+Here are some examples of image carousels and image slideshows used on websites.

 Netwise uses a slideshow to display the main content on their home page.